j9t/little-books/manuscript/html-css-coding-guidelines.md

 ## Coding Guidelines in Practice

-This section briefly outlines special aspects of coding guidelines that we must consider when setting them up.
+This section outlines special aspects of coding guidelines that we must consider for setting them up.

 ### Communication